Available PhD Topics

 MICADO).

-This year we offer PhD projects within our group in the following science areas:
+This year, we offer PhD projects within our group in the following scientific areas:

 MPE Center for Astrochemical Studies